HariSekhon/Knowledge-Base/mac.md

 ## Creating Bootable USBs

-Macs and many computers don't come with CD/DVD any more to save space, so you can either buy an external USB dvd-writer or create bootable USBs.
+Macs and many computers don't come with CD/DVD anymore to save space, so you can either buy an external USB dvd-writer or create bootable USBs.

 To create a bootable USBs from ISO image files intended for CD/DVDs in order to use them to install Linux or use a disk wiping distro like DBAN or ShredOS,